elixir-europe/elixir-smp-lesson/episodes/introduction.md

 4. Describe the five Software Development Stages.
 6. Access the SMW and create a project, i.e. a workspace where you can create your SMP

-## Learning Experiences
-LO #1: Explain what is the purpose of a management plan and why this is a good practice for Open Science.
+## LO: Explain what is the purpose of a management plan and why this is a good practice for Open Science.
-LO #2: List the key differences between managing data and managing software.
+## LO: List the key differences between managing data and managing software.

-#### Management plans
+### Management plans
 **Questions**:
     - What is a Management Plan?
     - Why a Management Plan?